 Also, take the time to research past and present swimwear trends to understand trend evolution and gain inspiration from past and present swimwear top sellers.
 This will allow for your designs to evoke certain emotional responses and attract your desirable target market.
 It will also provide you with clear ideas of what colors, patterns, and styles consumers will invest in during the upcoming season.

-Decide on Swimsuit Fabric Materials and Reach Out to Manufacturers
+Pick a Swimsuit Fabric and Reach Out to Manufacturers

 Swimwear manufacturing differs from the processes involved in making other garments because, as mentioned previously, the garments must be able to stand up to uniquely harsh use cases.